-Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census Current Population Survey, March 1982-1995

-The proportion of the population without health insurance, shown in Figure 1-3 above, has also shown distinct improvement.
-The rate has fallen over the years from about 16% in the early 1980s to approximately 13% in the mid 1990s.
+Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census, Current Population Survey, March 1982-1998 The proportion of the population without health insurance, shown in Figure 1-3 above, has also shown distinct improvement.
+The rate has fallen over the years from about 15.6% in the early 1980s to approximately 13.6% in the mid-1990s.
 Some of this is undoubtedly due to legislative and policy initiatives, but at least some of the shift may be attributed to favorable demographics.
 In either case, Delaware is better off.

 Also found in Figure 1-3 are comparative rates for the region which includes Maryland, Pennsylvania, New Jersey, and New York.
 From 1982 through 1992 Delaware's percentage of uninsured tended to be about 2% higher than that calculated for the entire region.
-However, as the graph shows, the percentage in the region began to rise after 1989 and has been flat or higher in each subsequent year.
+However, as the graph shows, the percentage in the region began to rise after 1989 and has been flat or higher in most years.
 Delaware's rates, although more variable, tended to fall during the same period.
 At least part of this has to do with Delaware's economy, a job creation machine that was even able to absorb the impact of major job cuts by some of the state's larger employers.

-Figure 1-4 Percent of Adults without Health Insurance by County
+Figure 1-4 Percent of Persons without Health Insurance in Delaware By County

-Source: Center for Applied Demography and Survey Research, University of Delaware Delaware Health and Social Services, 1994 Behavioral Risk Factor Survey
+Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census, Current Population Survey, March 1996-1998